 If it can’t go into the compost, find another way to use spent or overripe food.
 Or better yet, if you’re not going to eat it, don’t buy it in the first place and save yourself the grocery money.
 One way to help yourself is to organize your fridge so you don’t buy more of something you already have and food isn’t spoiling because it was shoved to the back of the shelf weeks ago.
 Meal planning is also a great way to minimize overages and reduce stress at meal time.

+Learn how to preserve fruits and veggies to make them last longer.
 Baking banana or zucchini bread is a great option to clear out food that is reaching its final hour, and those baked goods can even be stored in the freezer for later.
 Many fruits and veggies can be flash frozen or blanched and vacuum sealed to last quite a long time in the freezer.
 Freeze veggie scraps for future use in homemade broth!
 Canning is another option if you have a large enough quantity.
 Use stale bread to make breadcrumbs for future recipes.

 If you still can’t figure out what to do with those scraps, see if there are local farmers that could use them as supplements for their livestock.
 Pigs can eat just about anything, including food a bit past its best by date for humans.
 They would welcome your contributions.

 Don’t throw away stained and worn out clothes.
 Do your best to make them last.
 There are lots of stains hacks out there.
 Did you know that salt can remove red wine stains and grease disappears when you sprinkle on baking soda followed by dish soap?

 Learn to sew on a button, fix a hem and patch a hole in garments or other linens.
 Not only are these useful skills, but you can save yourself money by keeping what you already have.

 6. Upcycle worn out clothes and linens